RESEARCH OPPORTUNITIES FOR UNDERGRADUATES

 Rutgers has several programs that provide strong support for undergraduates involved in research, such as grants and internships.
 I strongly encourage you to consider gettinginvolved in one or more of the Aresty Programs.
 Click here for more information.

-and provide excellent opportunities to learn how to design and run experiments and analyze data using the computer.
+and provide excellent opportunities to learn how to design and run experiments and surveys and analyze data using the computer.

 1. Two-semester commitment.
 You receive 3 credits per semester, like a regular class.
 If this is your first semester of research with me, you must sign up for one additional semester (this could be over a summer) of research with me.
 You will automatically receive a grade of TC (or less) for your first research class, which will be changed after you complete the paper required at the end of second semester.